ykl1993/cdn/intl.en-US/API Reference/Resource Monitoring Interface/Describerangedatabylocateandispservice.md

 |Domainnames|String|No|Abc.com|The domain name to query cannot be empty.|
 |Ispnames|String|No|Unicom, Telecom| You need to query the target ISP list, separated by ',', and cannot be empty.

- The ISP name is obtained via the maid interface.
+ The ISP name is obtained by the maid interface.

  |
 |Locationnames|String|No|Liaoning, Guangxi| You need to query the target area list, separated by ',' and cannot be empty.